Inside: My 2-3 ingredient dandelion salve recipe, plus how to use it.

 - 25-50 drops essential oil, optional (As mentioned above, lavender, frankincense, chamomile and tea tree are good choices for an all-purpose healing balm, and black pepper, copiaba, and lavender are good choices for a relaxing muscle rub)

 Gently heat the beeswax in a double boiler.
 (If you don’t have a double boiler you can use a stainless steel bowl set inside a pot of boiling water.)
 When the beeswax is melted, add in the dandelion oil.
-Allow it to warm up for 30-60 seconds, then stir until the beeswax and oil are thoroughly mixed.
-If you’re adding essential oils, wait until the mixture just a little and then stir them in.
+Allow it to warm up for 30-60 seconds, then stir until the beeswax and oil are thoroughly mixed, then remove from heat and stir in essential oils if using.

 Pour your salve into a clean, dry container and allow to cool – I used three of these 2 ounce tins.
 Now you’re ready for the next bug attack, bee sting, scrape, etc.